euc-releases/vmware-wsone-sdk-flutter/README.md

  Please follow document at [implementation](https://github.com/vmwareairwatchsdk/vmware-wsone-sdk-flutter/blob/master/GettingStarted.md).

 ## Release Notes
-First release of Workspace One SDK for Flutter support.
-Latest versions of Workspace One SDKs (22.2 for iOS and Android).
+* Latest versions of Workspace One SDKs (22.4 for iOS and 22.4 for Android).

 ## Workspace One SDK Documentation
 For further details about the Workspace One SDK, navigate to https://my.workspaceone.com/products/Workspace-ONE-SDK and select the required platform, SDK version and Workspace ONE UEM console version.